What Does a Gifted Child Look Like?

 If Einstein didn’t speak until he was four, and Walt Disney was once fired because he had no good ideas, how is it even possible to answer the question I’m most often asked – What does a gifted child look like?
 Can there be a definitive answer if Louis Pasteur was rated as mediocre in chemistry as a child?

-As Jim Delisle says in an interview about his new book Dumbing Down America: The War on Our Nation’s Brightest Young Minds, we can’t even agree on a definition ourselves, as professionals in the field of giftedness.
+As Jim Delisle says in an interview about his book Dumbing Down America: The War on Our Nation’s Brightest Young Minds, we can’t even agree on a definition ourselves, as professionals in the field of giftedness.
 How can we expect others to confidently tell whether a child is gifted or not?

 We can’t.